 General Guidelines for WriteShop I Placement

-- 5th Grade: WriteShop I is not recommended for 5th graders unless they have completed WriteShop Junior Book E. Even then, they should always take at least two years to complete WriteShop I. (Reluctant 5th graders who are new to WriteShop should begin with WriteShop Junior.)
+- 5th Grade: WriteShop I is not recommended for most 5th graders.
+Advanced 5th graders should complete WriteShop Junior Book E or Book F before attempting this level.
+Even then, it’s best to take two years to complete WriteShop I. (Reluctant writers at this age should always begin with WriteShop Junior.)

 - 7th-9th Grade: Regardless of your students’ skill level or previous writing experience, these are the ideal years to introduce them to WriteShop I.

 - 10th Grade: Rising sophomores with little or no prior writing experience should start with WriteShop I.

 - 11th-12th Grade: Juniors and seniors with little or no prior writing experience should start with WriteShop II.
 That said, some 11th and 12th graders have found their footing using WriteShop I first.
 Consider completing both WriteShop I and II in a single school year by doing one level each semester and following the 1-Year Track.